-Ruby Gap Nature Park is a remote spot located on the most eastern side of the East MacDonnell Ranges.
+Ruby Gap Nature Park is a remote park located on the far eastern edge of the East MacDonnell Ranges.
 Located 150 kilometres from Alice Springs, it was the site of Central Australia’s first mining rush in 1886 after ‘rubies’ were found in the riverbed.

 In 1886 explorer David Lindsay found what he thought were rubies in the sandy bed of the Hale River.
 A rush ensued with buyers from Europe snapping them up.
 As the market was flooded, the quality of the rubies found was questioned and, 18 months into the rush, it was found that the gems were merely high-grade garnets.
 Central Australia’s ruby boom quickly collapsed.